-The MPA program at The University of Georgia strives to be a leader in educating and inspiring students for managerial and analytical careers in public service through teaching, research, and service to the community while emphasizing the professional values of ethics and accountability.
+The MPA program at The University of Georgia strives to be a leader in educating and inspiring students for managerial and analytical careers in public service.
+Through instruction by leading scholars, engagement with policy and management problems in the field, and service opportunities within the community, MPA students are prepared for professional careers in government and the non-profit sector, advancing the values of ethics, accountability, and inclusion in democratic governance.